 Our Therapists

 As a licensed professional counselor, Judy specializes in working with children, adolescents and their families around issues of grief, loss, and healthy attachments.
 She was the director of children’s bereavement programs for Hospice of Mercy through 2007, has consulted with the Southern Ute Indian Tribe, is on the faculty of Fort Lewis College, and has a private therapy practice in Durango.
-Judy is a graduate of Northwestern University, The University of Colorado, and the Mindfulness Education Institute, and is a National Board Certified Counselor, a Certified Child and Adolescent Trauma Professional, and a certified Mindful Schools facilitator.
+Judy is a graduate of Northwestern University, The University of Colorado, and the Mindfulness Education Institute, and is a National Board Certified Counselor, a Certified Child and Adolescent Trauma Professional with advanced training in EMDR, Brainspotting and EFT, and a certified Mindful Schools facilitator.
 She is also a member of the National Alliance for Grieving Children, the International Association of Trauma Professionals, and the Association for Death Education and Counseling.

 Anne Bartlett, CLMA, RSMT, MSW